-This content is independent of any content coming from insurance brokers or insurers or law firms.
+This content is independent of any content coming from insurance brokers or insurers or lobbyists.
 There are many misconceptions around Fraud Risk, just like many topics in risk management and commercial insurance.
+To measure Fraud Risk or hedge against it through a Fidelity Bond or other form of insurance: contact us.

 The above video shows a real life example of Fraud Risk and ensuing liability.
 In short, it is a company's CEO that was brought to court by shareholders for allegedly defrauding the company and its investors.
 The video also explains the relevant types of commercial insurance that could have been used by (a) the company and its investors to recoup the losses incurred due to the alleged fraud; and (b) the CEO for the expenses borne in the litigation.